Or: Who Can Help?

 Develop position descriptions for routine volunteer positions.

-But stay open to those volunteers who wish to share special skills that you hadn’t even thought of.
+But stay open to those volunteers who wish to share special skills you hadn’t even thought of.
 How about asking a local software developer to teach a basic coding class?

 Create a formal application form.